ClaraMarquardt/LV2O/README.md

 ##### **## Interface and Output**

-- Each application execution generates a folder in the output directory (name of application + execution identifier) containing all the key output along with the log files
+- Each application execution generates a folder in the output directory (*'name of application + execution identifier'*) containing all the key output along with the log files

 ##### **## Notes**